AdobeDocs/experience-manager-64.de-DE/help/sites-developing/ht-proxy-server.md

 ---
-title: Verwendung des Proxyservertools
+title: Verwendung des Proxy-Server-Tools
 seo-title: How to use the Proxy Server Tool
-description: Ein Proxyserver fungiert als zwischengeschalteter Server, der Anfragen zwischen einem Client und einem Server weiterreicht.
+description: Der Proxyserver fungiert als Zwischenserver, der Anforderungen zwischen einem Client und einem Server weiterleitet
 seo-description: The proxy server acts as an intermediate server that relays requests between a client and a server
 uuid: 30f4f46d-839e-4d23-a511-12f29b3cc8aa
 contentOwner: Guillaume Carlino